timi-codes/BetaChop/README.md

 # 🍽BetaChop 🥗🌯🥘🍛🥙🍖🍗
 A Meal Booking App 🍯🍜🥬🍽🍴🦐🍳🍲🥯
-# A Project for ALCforLoop Worshop
+# A Project for ALCforLoop Workshop